yn-huang/soup-restaurant/README.md

 # Soup Restaurant
-An e-commerce site for restaurant's online ordering.
+A website model for a fictional restaurant's online ordering.

 ## How to Start?
 1. download the repository